 Besides teaching, I have many other passions.
 I love running with my wife, backpacking, and playing with little kids.
 I also get a lot of satisfaction from taking apart machines and seeing if I can fix them.
 Oh yeah, and I also really enjoy making homemade Argentine food, where I lived for two years.
 I believe in living life to its fullest and in finding someone to help every day.
-In 2013 I graduated suma cum laude with a BA from Southern Virginia University in Politics and a minor in Spanish.
-My wife and best friend, Catherine, and I currently have no children, but plan on someday having enough kids to warrant a large kitchen table.
+In 2013 I graduated summa cum laude with a BA from Southern Virginia University in Politics and a minor in Spanish.
+My wife and best friend, Catherine, and I currently have one child, a new baby, but plan on someday having enough kids to warrant a large kitchen table.
 We currently live in Buena Vista, Virginia.

 David Rees | Mentor

 I have been tutoring math and science for over six years and have been a student of science my entire life.
 I love explosions, unpredictable chemical reactions, figuring out why stuff does what it does, and eating hot slices of Hawaiian-style pizza.
 My greatest award in science was being voted “most likely to be a mad scientist” by my classmates at Carbon High.
 I’m close to finishing a BS degree from Southern Utah University in Physics, Chemistry and Biology, with an emphasis in classical scientific thought.
 My wife, children and I live in Cedar City, Utah.
 My background in computer technology helps me find fun and unique ways to make math and science come alive in Williamsburg’s online courses.